-\begin{remark}[(Minimal invasivity of input-based stack transition)] As a result of Proposition~\ref{prop:planning_switching}, the input-based stack transition is minimally invasive in the stack transition in the sense that only the tasks that change their position in the final prioritization stack with respect to the initial one are affected during the switching phase. \end{remark}
+\begin{remark}[Minimal invasivity of input-based stack transition] As a result of Proposition~\ref{prop:planning_switching}, the input-based stack transition is minimally invasive in the sense that only the tasks that change their position in the final prioritization stack with respect to the initial one are affected during the switching phase. \end{remark}

 Besides the amenable minimal invasivity property discussed in the previous remark, another important property of this priority stack switching approach is the resulting stability guarantees on the execution of the prioritized stacks of tasks, as highlighted in the following proposition.